An Updated Experimental Evaluation of Graph Bipartization Methods: Abstract

 \section{Abstract}

 We experimentally evaluate the practical state-of-the-art in graph bipartization (\myoctfull), motivated by recent advances in near-term quantum computing hardware and the related embedding problems.
-We assemble a preprocessing suite of fast input reduction routines from the \myoctfull (\myoct) and \vcfull (\vc) literature, allowing algorithm implementations to be compared using \qubofull problems from the quantum literature.
-These problems represent a wide array of properties, leading to harder \myoct instances than in previous benchmarks.
+We assemble a preprocessing suite of fast input reduction routines from the \myoctfull (\myoct) and \vcfull (\vc) literature, and compare algorithm implementations using \qubofull problems from the quantum literature.
+We also generate a corpus of frustrated cluster loop graphs, which have previously been used to benchmark quantum annealing hardware.
+The diversity of these graphs leads to harder \myoct instances than in existing benchmarks.

-In addition to combinatorial branching algorithms for solving OCT directly, we study various reformulations into other NP-hard problems such as \vc and \ilpfull, enabling the use of solvers such as \cplex.
-We find that for heuristic solutions with time constraints under a second, iterative compression routines jump started with a heuristic solution perform best, after which it it worth the cost to use a highly tuned solver like \cplex.
-Exact solutions are also dominated by \ilp formulations for \cplex, usually by an order of magnitude.
-These results are then compared to those on a corpus of synthetic graphs, showing that our results are robust and may generalize to other domain data.
+In addition to combinatorial branching algorithms for solving OCT directly, we study various reformulations into other NP-hard problems such as \vc and \ilpfull (\ilp), enabling the use of solvers such as \cplex.
+We find that for heuristic solutions with time constraints under a second, iterative compression routines jump-started with a heuristic solution perform best, after which point using a highly tuned solver like \cplex is worthwhile.
+Results on exact solvers are split between using \ilp formulations on \cplex and solving \vc formulations with a branch-and-reduce solver.
+We extend our results with a large corpus of synthetic graphs, establishing robustness and potential to generalize to other domain data.
+In total, over 8000 graph instances are evaluated, compared to the previous canonical corpus of 100 graphs.

 Finally, we provide all code and data in an open source suite, including a Python API for accessing reduction routines and branching algorithms, along with scripts for fully replicating our results.